bradyhouse/house/fiddles/aws/lab-102-billing-alarm.md

 ======

 The following lab outlines how to create a billing alarm when charges on your AWS account exceed 10$/month.
-It is not part of certification exam prep.
-However, as AWS charges can accrue when you least expect them to, the exercise is a necessary precaution--**Just do it!**
+It can come up on the exams, but more then that it is a practical concern.
+AWS charges can accrue when you least expect them to, therefore this one is a necessary precaution--**Just do it!**

 Recipe